-The site analysis should show the following as a minimum;
+The site analysis should show the following as a minimum:

 - Buildings within 3 metres of the site. - Built structures location and layout including external doors, habitable room windows and fences including their heights.
 Sheds, easements, levels, paved areas, boundaries, crossovers, footpaths, kerbs, street names and easements to be clearly shown. - Services including above and below ground lines, cables, pits and pipes. - Vegetation Trees and large shrubs to be retained or removed to be clearly identified by location, botanical names, heights and widths.
-Tree protection zones (TPZs) for retained trees should also be plotted. - Retained vegetation All vegetation to be retained must be clearly identified and shown on the plan. - Neighbours Vegetation Trees within 3 metres of the site, including street trees and any other trees with canopies that cover part of the site should also be located, identified and plotted (with their TPZs).
-Include any trees with a TPZ that extends into the subject site that is greater than 3 metres from the boundary. - Vegetation to be removed should be plotted with a dashed circle.
+Tree protection zones (TPZs) for retained trees should also be plotted. - Retained vegetation All vegetation to be retained must be clearly identified and shown on the plan. - Neighbours Vegetation -Include any trees with a TPZ that extends into the subject site. - Vegetation to be removed should be plotted with a dashed circle.
 The labelling system for existing plants must be clearly different and separate from that used for the proposed plants.